redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 prepared in the previous step), which boots up and reports back to TripleO with a detailed profile of its hardware.
 TripleO will store this profile in its database.

 This can take a while, 15 minutes and more.
-How long exactly depends on our hardware.
+How long exactly depends on our infrastructure nodes.

 While it runs it could be useful to see the changing state of the infrastructure nodes.
 We can set up a `watch` like so:

-    watch hypervisor/tripleo/openstack baremetal node list
+    watch manager/tripleo/openstack baremetal node list

 We should see the nodes powering on, then changing their provisioning state from "enroll" to "verifying" to "manageable".
 (If we set `clean_nodes` to true in `undercloud.conf` then we will also see "cleaning" and "clean wait".)
 When introspection finishes successfully for all nodes they will be set at once to "available".

-hypervisor/tripleo/openstack overcloud profiles list
+manager/tripleo/openstack overcloud profiles list

 > TODO: machines without IPMI. "pm_type: manual-management". need monitor-keyboard-mouse.